tipo159/rust-instruction-dispatch/README.md

 - Direct Threading
 - Optimized Direct Threading

-"Writing Interpreters in Rust: a Guide[1]" says this about "Instruction dispatch" in "4.8 Virtual Machine: Architecture and Design"
+"Writing Interpreters in Rust: a Guide[^1]" says this about "Instruction dispatch" in "4.8 Virtual Machine: Architecture and Design"

+[^1] 2022.
+Writing Interpreters in Rust: a Guide.
+Retrieved from <https://rust-hosted-langs.github.io/book/>.

-> Prior research[2] into implementing dispatch in Rust concludes that simple switch-style dispatch is
+> Prior research[^2] into implementing dispatch in Rust concludes that simple switch-style dispatch is
 > the only cross-platform construct we can reasonably make use of.
 Other mechanisms come with
 > undesirable complexity or are platform dependent.

+[^2] Peter Liniker.
+2017.
+Virtual Machine Dispatch Experiments in Rust.
+Retrieved from <https://pliniker.github.io/post/dispatchers/>.

 In my environment (MacBook Pro 13" 2020 Apple M1), Direct Tail Call Threading was faster than Switch Dispatch.